 General Obligations

-A DCC Gateway LV Connection will provide a download bandwidth of up to 40Mbps and an upload bandwidth of up to 10Mbps or such increases as may be notified to DCC Gateway Parties by the DCC from time to time.
+A DCC Gateway LV Connection will provide an estimated download bandwidth of up to 80Mbps and an upload bandwidth of up to 20Mbps or such increases as may be notified to DCC Gateway Parties by the DCC from time to time.
+The bandwidth for a DCC Gateway LV Connection is not guaranteed and has an asymmetric upload/download speed.
+The DCC will confirm the expected bandwidth following a Remote Assessment, or if required, a Site Survey.

-A DCC Gateway HV Connection will provide a bandwidth of up to the Maximum Physical Bandwidth, which can be specified in increments of 10Mbps.
+A DCC Gateway HV Physical Connection will provide a maximum bandwidth as specified in Table 2 for each DCC Gateway Connection Option, which can be specified in increments of 100Mbps.
+The capacity is guaranteed up to the Contractual Bandwidth with a symmetric upload/download speed.

+1.3A A DCC Gateway HV Cloud Connection will provide a maximum bandwidth as specified in Table 2 for each DCC Gateway Connection Option, which can be specified as a bandwidth of either 10, 50, 200, 500, 1000 or 2000 Mbps.
+The capacity is guaranteed up to the requested Contractual Bandwidth with a symmetric upload/download speed.

+1.3B The DCC shall ensure that each DCC Connect Gateway Connection provided by it meets, subject to any Planned Maintenance, the availability requirements specified in Table 2 for the DCC Gateway Connection Type and DCC Gateway Option which is applicable to the DCC Connect Gateway Connection.

-Each Party that wishes to establish a DCC Gateway Connection shall submit a request for a connection.
-Such request shall specify the DCC Gateway Bandwidth Option and:
+Each Party that wishes to establish a DCC Connect Gateway Connection shall submit a request for a connection.
+Such request shall specify the DCC Gateway Connection Type and the associated DCC Gateway Connection Option and:

-in the case of a request for a DCC Gateway LV Connection, the Connection Period; or
+in the case of a request for a DCC Gateway LV Connection, the Connection Period;

-in the case of a request for a DCC Gateway HV Connection;
+in the case of a request for a DCC Gateway HV Physical Connection;

-the required Contractual Bandwidth in relation to that connection, provided that the Contractual Bandwidth for any connection shall be an integer multiple of 10Mbps, and shall not exceed the Maximum Physical Bandwidth;
+the required Contractual Bandwidth in relation to that connection, provided that the Contractual Bandwidth for any connection shall be an integer multiple of 100Mbps, and shall not be lower than the minimum bandwidth or exceed the maximum bandwidth for the DCC Gateway Connection Option specified in Table 2; and

+the Connection Period;

+in the case of a request for a DCC Gateway HV Cloud Connection:

+the required Contractual Bandwidth in relation to that connection, provided that the Contractual Bandwidth for any connection shall be either 10, 50, 200, 500, 1000 or 2000 Mbps and shall not be lower than the minimum bandwidth or exceed the maximum bandwidth for the DCC Gateway Connection Option specified in Table 2; and

-and the Connection Period; and
+the Connection Period;

+in the case of a request for a DCC Gateway LV Connection or a DCC Gateway HV Physical Connection, whether the DCC Gateway Party requests an optional Site-Specific Risk Assessment (subject to payment of the applicable Charge pursuant to Section H15.30(c)),

-shall be made using the application form for such requests as published on the DCC Website.
+and shall be made using the application form for such requests as published on the DCC Website.

-1.5 Following a request for a connection being submitted, the DCC and the Party that submitted the request shall inform each other of the contact details of one or more persons working for their respective organisations for the purposes of communications associated with the establishment and management of DCC Gateway Connection(s).
+1.5 Following a request for a connection being submitted, the DCC and the Party that submitted the request shall inform each other of the contact details of one or more persons working for their respective organisations for the purposes of communications associated with the establishment and management of DCC Connect Gateway Connection(s).
 The following information shall be provided in relation to each such person (and shall subsequently be kept up to date by the providing Party):

 contact name;